 IX.
-Desk Audits.
+Desk Audit Procedures

 - A. Eligible Companies: Group 3 or 4 Companies with annual retail revenue of \$50,000.
-A carrier that reported between \$50,001 and \$250,000 in annual retail revenue may be eligible if it has a history of reporting and paying its KUSF obligations consistent with Commission Orders.
-Companies with a historical delinquent status should be excluded from a desk audit. - B. A desk audit should be converted to an on-site audit if further information (significant variances, contradictory information, incomplete information is continually provided, etc.) comes to the auditor's attention that indicates an on-site audit is necessary or the company is not fully cooperating with the auditors, etc.
+A company that reported between \$50,001 and \$250,000 in annual retail revenue may be eligible if its reporting, payment history, and compliance with its KUSF obligations are consistent with Commission Orders.
+Companies with a historical delinquent status should be excluded from a desk audit. - B. A desk audit should be converted to an on-site audit if further information (material variances, contradictory information, incomplete information is continually provided, etc.) comes to the auditor's attention that indicates an on-site audit is necessary or the company is not fully cooperating with the auditors, etc.